 What visa did (the individual sponsoring your visit) enter the United States on?

-In case your relative has been residing in the United States for a long time and arrived on a student visa before obtaining a work visa, mention the same during the interview.
+In case you’re relative has been residing in the United States for a long time and arrived on a student visa before obtaining a work visa, mention the same during the interview.

 Is (the individual sponsoring your visit) married?